 Before your emails leave your device, ProtonMail encrypts them with PGP.
 It ensures a no-logs policy, so even if law enforcement showed up at the provider’s door, there would be nothing to show them.
 Self-destructing emails are also available in ProtonMail.
 Basically, pick your favored lapse time, and ProtonMail will eradicate the messages from the beneficiary’s inbox when that time shows up.

 Since the Internet broke through the academic realm and became available to everyone, the digital world has altered rapidly.
 When the process began, the killer app was email, which demonstrated why everyone should have Internet access.
+Email finders are often used to facilitate obtaining email addresses.
 Since then, a lot has changed.
 Then came smartphones, which completely transformed the game.

 Because email is so valuable and necessary, there are times when using an anonymous email service is not just beneficial but necessary.
 If your work entails a high level of risk, spoof emails can help safeguard your integrity and security.
 Even if you’re a regular user, anonymous emails might help you protect your primary email address from unsolicited communications.
 Or simply keep it secret enough that only those who need to know can use it, as it was initially.